 node-role.kubernetes.io/system: ""

-- Create and apply the resource that is responsible for the declarative way of managing the state of the virtual machine, as presented in the example below:
+Let’s create and apply the following resource, which is responsible for the declarative way of managing the state of the virtual machine:

 cat <<EOF | kubectl apply -f -